sugarlabs/musicblocks/js/README.md

 <!-- * You can add an individual block to a palette by modifying two files:
 `basicblocks.js` and `logo.js`. -->

+Note: All block related code is located inside `js/blocks`

-* To add a new block you first need to look through `js/blocks/` and determine if a new file is needed or not.
-If required then go through the section down below on how to declare new files for blocks requiring so.
+* To add a new block you first need to go through `js/blocks` and determine if a new file is needed or not.
+A new file is needed if you want to add a new palette.
+Otherwise, you can modify the file associated with the palette to add a new block to it.

-## How to define new files for blocks
+## How to define new files (if required) for blocks

-Note: You may skip this section if the block you're trying to add doesn't require a new file.
+Note: You may skip this section if the block you are adding doesn't require a new palette.

 * Make a new file in `js/blocks` with a meaningful name.